line64/react-native-checkout-mercadopago/README.md

 React Native Checkout MercadoPago
 =============
 This package provides a bridge to trigger MercadoPago UI components (Android and iOS) from a react-native app.
+For more info about the native MercadoPago components, checkout the official documentation: [Android](http://mercadopago.github.io/px-android/) and [iOS](http://mercadopago.github.io/px-ios/)

 ## Setup